kburk1997/FidgetWidget/README.md

 Created at HackMIT 2016 by Kathleen Burkhardt and Jeremy Hong

+##What is stimming?

+According to Wikipedia:

+>Self-stimulatory behavior, also known as stimming and self-stimulation, is the repetition of physical movements, sounds, or repetitive movement of objects common in individuals with developmental disabilities, but most prevalent in people with autistic spectrum disorders.
+It is considered a way in which autistic people calm and stimulate themselves.
+Therapists view this behavior as a protective response to being overly sensitive to stimuli, with which the individual blocks less predictable environmental stimuli.
+Sensory processing disorder is also given as a reason by some therapists for the condition.
+Another theory is that stimming is a way to relieve anxiety, and other emotions.

+This project was built to show that stimming is a natural and calming experience.

 ##Setup

 To set up your own FidgetWidget, you will need: